rbachawal/Mywork/README.rst

 - Jump into `CORTX Quickstart Guide <../main/CORTX_Quickstart_Guide.rst>`_ to build and test CORTX.
 - Check out our Contribution Guide to pick up topics and issues to contribute, submit your codes, and learn how to turn your pull request into a successful contribution.
 - You can `submit requests and bugs using GitHub Issues <https://github.com/Seagate/cortx/issues>`_
-- Eefer to our `Suggested Contributions  <../main/doc/SuggestedContributios.md>`_ page for some inspiration to contribute to the CORTX project.
+- Refer to our `Suggested Contributions  <../main/doc/SuggestedContributios.md>`_ page for some inspiration to contribute to the CORTX project.

 Resources
 ---------------